 NBW analyzed the natural history of the study area including hydrologic systems that have long been erased; patterns of development; and existing conditions such as current uses of exterior space, canopy cover, circulation patterns (pedestrian, bicycle, vehicular), and current stormwater conveyance systems.
 The synthesis of information from these analyses generated the design for the Sector Plans.
-The first phase of the EBB is currently under construction.
+Construction on the Engineered Biosystems Building was completed in 2015.

 Collaborators: Cooper Carry, jB+a - Landscape Architects, CMS Fountain Consultants, Rico Associates